jepsen-io/maelstrom/README.md

 Maelstrom also offers [simulated services](/doc/services.md) that you can use to build more complex systems.

+It's built for testing toy systems, but don't let that fool you: Maelstrom's reasonably fast and can handle simulated clusters of 25+ nodes.
+On a a 48-way Xeon, it can use 94% of all cores, pushing upwards of 60,000 network messages/sec.

 ## Documentation

 The Maelstrom Guide will take you through writing several different types of